matbesancon/hugo-site/content/authors/admin/_index.md

 Before starting the PhD, I worked in various industries, from a hardware startup to steel manufacturing.
-I did my joint Bachelor-Master in Process Engineering at the [UTC](https://www.utc.fr) in France with a semester at the [TUBS](https://www.tu-braunschweig.de/?lang=en) in Germany and Polytechnique Montreal in Canada.
+I did my joint Bachelor-Master in Process Engineering at the [UTC](https://www.utc.fr) in France with a semester at the [TUBS](https://www.tu-braunschweig.de/?lang=en) in Germany and Polytechnique Montreal.

-On a personal note, I read both fiction (mostly detective, thrillers and fantasy) and non-fiction books, on economic policy, education, and entrepreneurship (a more detailed list can be found on [goodread](https://www.goodreads.com/review/list/110133896).
+On a personal note, I read both fiction (mostly history, detective, thrillers and fantasy) and non-fiction books, on economic policy, education, and entrepreneurship (a more detailed list can be found on [goodread](https://www.goodreads.com/review/list/110133896).
 I also enjoy games in various formats (tabletop, video, board, card) and cooking.